wp-plugins/8digits/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Changes style to show whole page on Wordpress admin panel

 = 1.1 =
-* Include 8digits interface within iframe on Wordpress admin panel
+Includes 8digits interface within iframe on Wordpress admin panel

 = 1.0.1 =
 Adds data layer on cart data to be used in campaign actions